 - Do you make choices for yourself without worrying about what your partner will think or say?

 If you said no to most of those questions, then it’s really that bad.

 The second question: maybe he’ll change?
 I read somewhere that the best predictor of the future is the past.
 So if things in your relationship have been consistently the same (that includes the cycle of seemingly good, then bad, then seemingly good, then bad), and it never changes, what can you predict about the future of your relationship?

 When I first asked these questions, I had other abuse survivors tell me clearly that I would eventually discover what most abuse survivors discover.

 And after I gave it a few more years, really pressing into my partner for some measurable action and change, setting up clear boundaries, and refusing to tolerate bad behavior, things only got worse.
 Which was actually helpful for me in the decision making process.

 I waited, and I’m glad I did.
 I waited until I knew for sure, for sure, for SURE that I needed to be done.
 And then I filed for divorce and walked away forever.
 I was threatened by my former church, but I kept walking.
 Because they aren’t anything special or big or scary.
 They are not God.
 They are just broken human beings, like me.

 I’m not the first woman to do this.
 To go through all of this.
 There are literally thousands and thousands of us all over the globe.
 That’s excellent news, because it means you are not alone, either.

-I know other women who have stayed into their 70’s with their abusive partner, hoping against hope that he’ll change.
+I know women who have stayed into their 70’s with their abusive partner, hoping and praying that he’d change.
 He never did.
 And now they are old and full of regrets at having lived their entire lives in survival mode, sacrificing all that God created them to be in order to enable a wicked man in his sin.
-They lived out a marriage that modeled Satan and the Church.
-Not Christ and the Church.